How Does a Camera Work

 If the left wheel strikes the grass first, it will slow down while the right wheel is on the pavement.

-Seeing that the right wheel will be moving faster than the left wheel, the shopping cart will turn to the left as it moves towards the grass.
+The right wheel moves faster than the left, so the shopping cart turns to the left as it moves toward the grass.

 Light Works in a Similar Manner